crashAndBurns/ppp-3/chapter-1/terms.md

                   for the user to enter the command g++ input-file.cpp -o output-file-name to get a .cpp file to compile.

 8. Executable - The file output from the linker.
-An execuatable is system specific. .exe files designed for windows will not run on a linux system.
+An executable is system specific. .exe files designed for windows will not run on a linux system.

-9. Object Code - The code resulting from the compililation process.
+9. Object Code - The code resulting from the compilation process.
 It is designed to be used by the computer and not the user.
 It is void of comments and whitespace.

-10. Commnet - A special type of code written for a human audience.
+10. Comment - A special type of code written for a human audience.
 See //.

 11. Import - A  command that instructs the computer to make certain commands or "facilities" available in the current program.
 Ie. to 'import' them.

-12. Library - A section of pre-written code that the user may include or import into their own code so that they can execute commands from the library in their own code.
+12. Library - A section of prewritten code that the user may include or import into their own code so that they can execute commands from the library in their own code.